Free Tool - No Signup Required

 Get your eligibility dates in 60 seconds

 Most work visas (Skilled Worker, Health & Care) require 5 years.
 Spouse/partner routes may require 5 years.
 Innovator Founder requires 3 years.
-Long residence route requires 10 years.
+Long residence (10 yrs mixed visas, SET(LR)) and Private Life Adult (SET(PL)) require 10 years.
+Private Life Young Adult (18–24, half-life rule) and Private Life Child routes require 5 years.

 If you were already in the UK, use your visa start date.